AllureOfTheStars/Allure/README.md

 Allure of the Stars is a near-future Sci-Fi roguelike[2] and tactical squad combat game.
 Binaries and the game manual are available at the homepage[6].
-You can try the game out in the browser at http://allureofthestars.com/play.
+You can also try the game out in the browser at http://allureofthestars.com/play.
 (It runs fastest on Chrome.
 Keyboard commands and savefiles are supported only on recent enough versions of browsers.